Jaeuk-Han/Jaeuk-Han/README.md

 ---
 ## About Me

 Hello!
-My name is Jaeuk Han, an undergraduate student at Gachon University.
+My name is Jaeuk Han, an undergraduate student at Gachon University majoring in AI and Software.
+I am passionate about **Natural Language Processing (NLP)**, **Information Retrieval**, and **Reinforcement Learning**.

+I enjoy exploring how language technologies can be applied to both academic and real-world problems.
+In particular, I am working on projects such as:
+- **Retrieval-Augmented Generation (RAG) systems** for Korean language tasks
+- **Pokémon-themed AI agents** that combine LLMs with reinforcement learning environments
+- **Data collection and preprocessing pipelines** using crawling, parsing, and dataset building

-I am interested in Natural Language Processing (NLP), Information Retrieval, and Reinforcement Learning.
+Beyond technical skills, I am also interested in how AI can support cultural and creative fields.

----
+For example, I have built datasets around **traditional Korean brewing culture** and used them to design
+interactive demos for educational and research purposes.

+My long-term goal is to become a researcher and developer who bridges technology and culture,
+contributes to open-source communities, and continuously shares knowledge through GitHub, Kaggle, and blogging.

 ## What I Use